Procedure: Admission of international students under the age of 18 years

-- The Registrar, Student Administration & Academic Services has the sole discretion in approving the welfare arrangements for students under the age of 18.
+- The Registrar, Student Administration & Academic Services has the sole discretion in approving the welfare arrangements for international students under the age of 18.
 The decision of the Registrar, Student Administration & Academic Services on whether an international student meets the requirements outlined in this procedure and may be admitted under the age of 18 is final.

 - At the time of issuing an offer to an international applicant who will be under the age of 18 years when they commence their studies, the Admissions Office includes information about the steps required to obtain a student visa.
 Regular monitoring of applications by the Admissions Office occurs to ensure that international applicants under the age of 18 years are processed quickly and that advice is provided in a timely manner.

-- The student and their parent or legal guardian complete and submit the International Student under 18 Agreement at or prior to accepting the offer of admission to the University.
+- The student and their parent or legal guardian complete and submit the ANU International Student Under 18 Agreement at or prior to accepting the offer of admission to the University.

 - Where the student will be residing with their parent/legal guardian, the University proceeds with finalising the student’s acceptance into the program.
 DHA is the approving authority for the welfare arrangements.